How to Get Rid of Brown House Moths Naturally and Quickly

 The brown house moth is a small, brown moth with a wingspan of about 1/4 inch.
 The antennae are feathery, and the caterpillar has two pairs of prolegs on each segment.

-This type of insect can cause harm to people.
-However, they are not harmful, because they bite or sting but can cause allergic reactions and asthma attacks.
+Brown house moths do not bite or sting, but they can cause allergic reactions in sensitive individuals.
 They like to eat clothes and food residue on the floor.

 Therefore, these moths’ prominent harm is the damage to clothes, furniture, and carpets.
 They also contaminate food, because they leave droppings on it when they feed on it.
 But the most significant harm is some people’s allergic reaction to house moth droppings.